The Law on Personal Data Protection – A Few Guidelines On How To Get Compliant

 The security of personal data protection means that the controller and the processor conduct the appropriate technical, organizational, and personnel measures, to ensure the adequate level of security of the personal data in relation to the specific risk threatening their security.
 When doing that, one should have in mind the degree of technological advancements and the expenses of their implementation, the nature, the scope, the circumstances, and the purpose of processing, as well as the chances of the risk occurring and the degree of risk for the rights and freedoms of natural persons.

-The significance of the implementation of the above-mentioned measures is best reflected in the fact that a great number of penalties for the violations of the GDPR has been imposed due to the lack of technical security.
-For example, the penalty of EUR 204,000,000.00 has been imposed upon the company British Airways in the United Kingdom, for the personal data violation due to the hackers’ attack, as we talked about in our news British Airways and Marriott International Violated GDPR – What Consequences Could They Face?.
+The significance of the implementation of the above-mentioned measures is best reflected in the fact that a great number of penalties for violations of the GDPR has been imposed due to the lack of technical security.
+For example, a penalty of EUR 204,000,000.00 has been imposed upon the company British Airways in the United Kingdom, for the personal data violation due to the hackers’ attack, as we talked about in our news British Airways and Marriott International Violated GDPR – What Consequences Could They Face?.

 In order to choose the adequate measures for your company, you will first need to identify which risks threaten the security of the personal data which you process, as well as the probability for those risks and possibilities to become reality.